 Every weekday, Wisconsin Public Television broadcasts “Wisconsin PBS Kids,” programs for children that include Sesame Street and Reading Rainbow.
 These programs motivate children to explore the fun and adventure of reading.

 Beginning in 1998, WPT went beyond its commitment to “Wisconsin PBS Kids” with an exciting outreach effort, culminating in a broadcast called Wisconsin Read in: First Book.
 This project is now known as Wisconsin Bookworms™.
 Eight times per year, more than 5,000 books, are being distributed free of charge to young children who would not otherwise have a chance to cherish a book of their own.

 The Wisconsin Bookworms™ project reaches out to Wisconsin children ages 2–5 in families of financial need and gives them the tools to learn.
 This year, more than 50,000 books will be distributed.

 But WPT doesn’t stop there.
 Through a supportive network of parents, providers and state child care associations, we’ve developed a reading program whereby readers meet with a child 8 times during the year, bringing new books and additional educational materials each time.
 The Wisconsin Bookworms™ program is an ambitious attempt to strengthen public television’s commitment to preparing children for school.

 Wisconsin Bookworms™ is a partnership project with University of Wisconsin Cooperative Extension Family Living Programs and the Wisconsin Association for Home and Community Education.

-If you have any questions regarding Family Living in Shawano County, please contact:
+If you have any questions regarding Health, Families & Finances in Shawano County, please contact:

 Shawano County Healthy Families & Communities Coordinator